greenghost107/TradersMind_assistant/README.md

 - **Short Analysis Channel**: Where your short position analysis content is posted
 - **Manager General Messages Channel**: Where the bot will monitor for top picks and stock symbols

+**Manager User ID:**
+- Right-click on the manager's Discord profile → "Copy User ID"
+- Only messages from this user will be processed for analysis and trigger cleanup

 ### 3. Environment Configuration
 ```bash
 cp .env.example .env